Why SSH Security Matters for Ubuntu Servers

 sudo nano /etc/fail2ban/jail.local

-Find the [sshd] section and update it:
+Find the [sshd] section and update it with settings appropriate for your environment:

 [sshd]